23 Nov How to Apply for a MIPS 2020 Hardship Exception

 - Extreme and Uncontrollable Circumstances Application: CMS has extended the application deadline to February 1, 2021, 8:00 pm Eastern Time.
 CMS will notify applicants via email whether their requests are approved or denied.

 - Promoting Interoperability Performance Category Hardship Exception Application: The application deadline is December 31, 2020, 8:00 pm Eastern Time.
-If you are already exempt from reporting Promoting Interoperability data, you do not need to apply for this exception.
+You do not need to apply for this exception if you are already exempt from reporting Promoting Interoperability data.

 What hardship exceptions are available for MIPS 2020?